ybobkova/grunt-docu-examples-tester/README.md

-# grunt-docu-exmaples-tester
+# grunt-docu-examples-tester

 This grunt plugin is written in order to help developers test examples, that they use in their documemtation.

 ## Installation

-`npm install grunt-docu-exmaples-tester`
+`npm install grunt-docu-examples-tester`

 ## Usage